rofergon/Zephyrus_Frontend/README.md

 ## Usage

 1. Connect your wallet using the connect button in the navigation bar
-2. Create a new session or select an existing one
+2. Create a new workspace or select an existing one
 3. Use the file explorer to manage your contracts
 4. Interact with the AI agent through the chat interface to:
    - Create new contracts